vicanso/vicanso.github.io/pingap-en-src/docs/plugins/cache.md

 The `directory` parameter supports two formats:

 -   `memory`: Memory cache, using memory as the cache backend.
 It supports an LRU eviction mechanism and is the default if not configured.
 The format is `memory://?max_size=100MB`.
-If `max_size` is not specified, it defaults to `256MB`.
+If `max_size` is not specified, it defaults to 1/4 of available memory.
 If set to `max_size=10`, it will initialize the memory cache using `10%` of available memory.
 -   `file`: File cache, using files as the cache backend.
 It supports an LRU eviction mechanism and is the default if a path is provided.
 The format is `/var/cache/pingap/articles?levels=1:2&inactive=7d&reading_max=1000&writing_max=500&cache_max=100&cache_file_max_size=1MB`.
 The parameters are as follows:

 | Parameter           | Type            | Default | Description                                                                                                                                                                                                                                                                            |